timruhkopf/Codewars/Skyscraper7x7/README.md

 * Potential for increase in efficiency: the (0,0)s contain no information on their own.
 However, as they reflect information from 'intersections' of clues, they can become informative lateron to solve residual ambiguity.
-With lots of information available and in an umabigious setting, keeping track of the zeros' permutations is not efficient.
+With lots of information available and large boards in an umabigiuous setting, keeping track of the zeros' permutations is not efficient.
 Maybe start of with updating only those clues that are either partially or fully informative.
 Keep track of what updates are made to downtown_row and column.
 Should there remain any ambiguity across the board, sequentially create the necessary!
 (0,0) permutations and update them in accord with the track record until the residual ambiguity is resolved.

 * Potential for increase in efficiency: reduce the number of permutations by half; each permutation has a mirrored example.
 Knowing one and analysing it on its visibility automatically reveals the reverse's. pclues could be filled with them by reversing the clue tuple and the permutation!

+# TODO CHECK if stack is build encessarily in Strategy2.update at all!

-* Efficiency increase: most (all except one problem) do not need the stack of changes make it togglable by the user - or by the algorithm as well (provided it failed in the first run).
+* Efficiency increase: most (all except one problem) do not need the stack of changes; make it togglable by the user or by the algorithm  (provided it failed in the first run).
 This will increase the speed on all other test cases.